walmartlabs/lacinia/docs/tracing.rst

 .. warning::

-   Tracing should never been enabled in production.
+   Tracing should never be enabled in production.
+This can be accomplished by removing the ``com.walmartlabs.lacinia.pedestal2/enable-tracing-interceptor`` interceptor from the pipeline.